 Women's treatment & Recovery services in georgia

-Services for women include but are not limited to: ongoing assessment and screening, psychiatric and nursing care, group and individual interventions that address issues of relationships, cognitive distortions, sexual and physical abuse, trauma, parenting, anger management, symptom management, and therapeutic child care.
-Therapeutic interventions for children in the custody of women in treatment address developmental needs and issues of sexual and physical abuse and neglect.
-Case management and transportation are provided to ensure that women and their children have access to services.
-Vocational assistance includes job training, job matching, educational resources, and other supports to allow individuals to gain experience and ability in the community.
+Services for women include but are not limited to: ongoing assessment and screening, psychiatric and nursing care, and individual and group therapy addressing relationships, trauma, parenting, anger management, and symptom management.
+Therapeutic child care services are available, and children in the custody of women receiving treatment may receive support for developmental needs.
+Case management and transportation services help ensure access to care.
+Vocational support includes job training, educational resources, and employment assistance.
 The average length of stay is three to six months.
-Click here for more information
+Click here for more information.

 Local resources in augusta